marcoromanelli-github/docs/software/virtual-env.md

 ### How to simulate a virtual environment with rust

-Rust uses Cargo, its package manager and build system, to manage dependencies and create isolated project environments.
+Rust uses Cargo, its built-in package manager and build system, to manage dependencies and create isolated project environments.
+Unlike some languages that require separate tools for virtual environments, Rust's approach integrates this functionality directly into its core toolchain.
+Each Rust project, initialized with cargo new, creates a self-contained environment with its own Cargo.toml file for declaring dependencies and build configurations.
+Cargo handles downloading, compiling, and linking of dependencies, ensuring that each project has its own isolated set of packages.
+Below are the directions for creating the development environment in rust.

 #### Setup Environment
 Create a new directory and intialize it with Cargo.
 This creates a new Rust project with its own Cargo.toml file for managing dependencies.